Transport in Belgium: Road network

 Belgian road numbering evolved during the middle decades of the twentieth century, in a relatively inconsistent way.
 Road number allocations became less systematic during the surge in road building that took place in the 1960s and 70s.
 Frequently downgraded and deteriorating older national roads retained two digit numbers while newer major roads were identified with less instantly memorable three digit numbers, if only because the shorter numbers were already taken.
 1985 saw a comprehensive renumbering of the "N" (National) roads which now followed the scheme described below.

 Highways

-The highways in Belgium are marked with a letter A and a number.
+The highways (motorways) in Belgium are marked with a letter A and a number.
 Most often however the European numbering system for the international E-road network is used.
 There is however not always a one-on-one relationship between the two numbering systems along the whole length of the highways.